 - obtaining a copy of a case, statute or article not directly available to the lawyer.

-L&IS staff do not perform in-depth research for lawyers.
+Library staff do not perform in-depth research for lawyers.
 Contact us for a current list of researchers who provide legal research services.

-The following online resources licensed for lawyer use are available on the library user computers at the Barristers’ Library in Halifax; the Kings County Barristers’ Library in Kentville; and the Simon J. Khattar Memorial Barristers’ Library in Sydney:
+These online resources licensed for lawyer use are available on the library user computers at the Barristers’ Library in Halifax; the Kings County Barristers’ Library in Kentville; and the Simon J. Khattar Memorial Barristers’ Library in Sydney: